Last Updated on May 4, 2022

 If you are just using the wreath indoors, it probably won’t matter much.

 I’m Greg, the owner of Greenfield Flower Shop, and the guy who created this website.
-I originally started it to share a few flower and plant how-to videos with good people like you.
-That’s it!
-That’s all.
+I originally started it to share a few flower and plant how-to videos in response to some of the questions I get asked frequently.

-With that said, I see a lot of opportunity in creating this site.
-Why not just be honest, right?
+With that said, I saw a lot of opportunity in creating a site like this.

-Please subscribe below, or click on the red button in the lower right-hand corner if you’d like to be updated about new videos as they become available.
+Please subscribe below if you’d like to be updated about new videos as they become available.
 Rest assured, I will only send notification emails, and not promotional ones.

-In any event, you’re still invited to keep all of your good karma by clicking on one of the social media “Like” buttons on my right sidebar.
+In any event, you’re still invited to keep all of the good karma you’ve earned by following me on social media, where we can continue the conversation.

-On a final note, please share this post via one of the social share buttons below.
+On a final note, if you enjoyed this post, please share it via one of the social share buttons below.